Investing in your degree

 Earning your bachelor’s degree isn’t just an investment of time

-It’s a financial investment as well.
+It’s a financial investment.
 We’re committed not only to increasing access to a UW–Madison education but also to providing value and support to our students.

 Tuition